MicrosoftDocs/architecture-center/docs/guide/hpc/gromacs-content.md

 |rnase_dodec|16,816|96|0.8|3.10|
 |rnase_dodec|16,816|120|N/A*|N/A*|

-\* The rnase_dodec model can't run on 32, 64, or 120 core configurations because of the size of the model and an MPI error.
+*\* The rnase_dodec model can't run on 32-core, 64-core, or 120-core configurations because of the size of the model and an MPI error.*

 :::image type="content" source="media/gromacs/rnase-bench-systems-old-graphs.png" alt-text="Graphs that show relative speed increases for the rnase_bench_systems_old-allbond models." lightbox="media/gromacs/rnase-bench-systems-old-graphs.png" border="false":::